Navya54029/IITM/MAD-1/Project/readme.md

 # Folder Structure

-- `app.py` has the code for initializing and running the application.
+- `app.py/(main.py in replit)` has the code for initializing and running the application.
 - `local_setup.sh` has the script for setting up the local environment.
 - `local_run.sh` has the script for running the application.
 - `db_directory` folder has quantified_self1.sqlite3 database file.